zoxjs/website/pages/root/docs/Main Concepts/Environment Bootstrapping.md

 container.registerUnresolved(new ConfigService(options.configBasePath));
 ```

-All other services should instead be able to get their options from the config service
+All other services should instead be able to get their options from the config service,
 so we can load all of them in a single line of code.

 ```js